The Bodyguard (1992 film): Early casting choices

+Development

+Whitney Houston was Kevin Costner's only choice to play Rachel Marron in The Bodyguard.

-Houston's association with The Bodyguard dates to the mid-1980s when production was briefly explored again.
-According to the December 20, 1986 edition of Billboard Magazine, "press reports indicate that Houston will make her film debut opposite Clint Eastwood in The Bodyguard."
+Whitney Houston's association with The Bodyguard dates to the mid-1980s when production was briefly explored again.
+According to the December 20, 1986 edition of Billboard magazine, "press reports indicate that Houston will make her film debut opposite Clint Eastwood in The Bodyguard."
 Though the Houston-Eastwood casting was press speculation, Houston was said to have remained the preferred choice for the leading role.

-After Kasdan made his successful directorial debut with Body Heat, he was asked to direct The Bodyguard, but was reluctant, preferring to make The Big Chill.
-Kevin Costner read the script of The Bodyguard when making Silverado with Kasdan and became enthusiastic about it.
-The two men decided to produce it together.
-It would be Costner's second film production after Dances with Wolves (1990) under his Tig Productions company.
+After Kasdan made his successful directorial debut with Body Heat, he was asked to direct The Bodyguard, but was reluctant, preferring to make The Big Chill, where he met aspiring actor Kevin Costner; the two became friends and when Kasdan prepared for the western film, Silverado, he hired Costner to be one of the stars on the film.
+It was while on break from shooting the film in 1985 that Costner read the script of The Bodyguard and became enthusiastic about it.

+By then, Kasdan said he had rewritten the script of The Bodyguard many times that he was burned out from doing anything else with it and turned down Costner's request to direct, preferring to be the film's producer instead.
+Kasdan and Costner decided to produce it together.
+It was Costner's second film production after Dances with Wolves (1990) under his Tig Productions company.

-The producers had also agreed with casting Houston in the role of Rachel Marron as a new rewritten script started to be worked on in the late 1980s.
-Houston wouldn't be contacted until 1989 by Costner himself on taking the role.
+The producers also agreed with casting Houston in the role of Rachel Marron as a new rewritten script started to be worked on in the late 1980s.
+Houston herself was not contacted until 1989 by Costner himself about taking the role.
+According to Houston in interviews, Costner told her he had decided to have Houston play Rachel after seeing one of her shows from her Moment of Truth World Tour in 1987, while it was suggested by music video director Peter Israelson that Costner had noted the video of her 1988 hit, "Where Do Broken Hearts Go" convinced the actor of Houston's acting abilities after viewing the video's 1940s-themed train station scene at Newark Penn Station featuring Houston.
+Houston remarked in later interviews, "I got word that he wanted me to do this film and that he didn’t want anyone else to do it besides me.
+That intrigued me.
+[I thought to myself] ‘Why can’t anybody else do this film?’"

-According to the artist, who had only taken brief acting cameo roles in television sitcoms such as Gimme a Break! and Silver Spoons, she had wanted to take on smaller roles and moved her way up.